foreveryone1/ObsidianNotes/Resources/Houserules/Drinking Minigame.md

 At the ball, however, a situation forces him to have one more drink, and social custom does not allow him to refuse.

 Flagon rolls one more time, and rolls a 10 and a 9.
 He futilely picks the 9 and reduces it by 2.
 Unfortunately for him, that still leaves his Drink Tally at 22, and he passes out for 3 hours.

-> They look like this
-> They can only be used at the start of a line, however